Project details

 Estimated Time

-In this video, Ask This Old House host Kevin O’Connor walks through the best options for home fireplaces.
+In this video, Ask This Old House host Kevin O’Connor walks through the best options for home fireplaces with expert Alan Davis.

-7. Finally, Alan shows Kevin several electric fireplace options.
-These fireplaces produce some heat, but are primarily for ambience.
+Finally, Alan shows Kevin several electric fireplace options.
+These fireplaces produce some heat but are primarily for ambiance.
 They do not need any venting.